 Universidad de Zaragoza, 2016-2018, Spanish Ministry of Science and Innovation (CGL2015-66114-R) (50% co-funded by FEDER)

+The potential range of applications of such tools, capable of providing efficient forward solutions, is huge and does not exist so far because of the intrinsic complexity and the expertise it requires.
 Current commercial tools are not only expensive for general end-users but fail to take into account key processes related sediment transport and compromise spatial resolution to achieve computational speed.
-The proposed simulation tool will overcome these shortcomings by
+The proposed simulation tools will overcome these shortcomings by:

-- New conceptual models for hydrodynamic and transport phenomena, using new empirical evidence from laboratory work and
+- New conceptual models for hydrodynamic and transport phenomena, using new empirical evidence from laboratory work.

 Within this project, the group experience and knowledge will be used to achieve the goal of a coupled and unified simulation platform by:

 - Strengthening the mathematical analysis of the models to ensure the robustness of the simulation tool;

 - Developing fast-simulation algorithms for the numerical simulation of the different physical processes, based on existing models and taking advantage of GPU computing;

 - Validating the new developments using existing well-documented test cases (lab and field data) and new experiments conducted within the project, especially designed for testing the new tools;

 - Developing a unified, easy-to-use, modelling interface for the design of flood scenarios and GIS-visualization of the results.